ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 May need to disable auto sorting functions to demonstrate list reordering.

+Changed some classes and functions to be public so that they were brought into scope in the test file as they weren't being recognised due to being class methods.

 Tests weren't executing properly due to misunderstanding the test file structure.
 Corrected the file structure so that individual tests could be performed.
 Found several issues with some functions and initializers and was able to correct them and pass all implemented tests.

+Disabled auto sorting after appending to the DayList and TaskStore objects to demonstrate manually sorting through the app better.